dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-dagster.md

 1. Run the pipeline.

-   Now that you have a running instance of Dagster, you can run our data pipeline.
+   Now that you have a running instance of Dagster, you can run your data pipeline.

    To run the pipeline, go to **Assets** and click the **Materialize** button in the top right.
 In Dagster, materialization refers to executing the code associated with an asset to produce an output.